dbcook/openrocket-database/README.md

-This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/), providing a massive number of additional rocket parts (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.
+This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/), providing a massive number of additional rocket parts (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database formerly contained in the OpenRocket jar file.

 Installing this package does not change how OpenRocket __works__ in any way.
 It only changes what components are available for selection in the menus.

-As of the 2022 OpenRocket beta releases, this database is now being installed along with OpenRocket and you don't have to do anything special to install it.
+As of the 2022 OpenRocket beta releases the old built-in database has been removed, and *this* database is now being installed along with OpenRocket.
+Now you don't have to do anything special to install it.

 For the old OpenRocket 15.03, you have to do a slightly technical installation.
 It's not very complicated, but there's a bit of command line work.
 You'll need to be able to use a `git`